movesen/CLT-demo/README.md

 ---
 **Overview**

 This repository contains materials and information related to a classroom demonstration of the Central Limit Theorem (CLT) using a simple M&M experiment.
 The purpose of this presentation is to illustrate how the CLT works and why it's important in statistics.
-This README will provide an overview of the experiment and its objective.
+This README will provide an overview of the experiment and its objective, as well as eariler presentation on this topic.

 ---
 **Presentation Objective**